BY JOHN FLYNN, DIRECTOR OF TALENT SOLUTIONS at MCPc

 MCPc can assign staff long- or short-term to a company and helps find, screen and recruit permanent IT professionals of all types and levels.

-We can provide you talent as needed on a prescriptive basis from our team of engineers.
-We can, and do, hire entry-level talent and grow their career’s while they support our clients.
+We can provide you talent solutions as needed on a prescriptive basis from our team of engineers.
+We can, and do, hire entry-level information technology talent and grow their career’s while they support our clients.
 Our staff retention continues to exceed the national averages.
 Additionally, we manage technical teams on customer sites and deliver measurable outcomes with efficient and effective support of non-core business functions.

 These kinds of results come from our experience in the talent solutions business and our access to the actual talent that is talking with our teams daily.